ChrisMagliano/soccer_tournament_scraper/README.md

 - [Future Enhancements](#future-enhancements)

 ### Project Overview
-This project is a web scraping tool developed using Python's Selenium library to extract soccer tournament standings from [diretta.it](https://www.diretta.it/preferiti/), a popular website for live soccer scores and statistics.
+This project is a web scraping tool developed using Python's Selenium library to extract soccer tournament standings from [livescore.com](https://www.livescore.com/en/) a popular website for live soccer scores and statistics.
 The tool enables users to select a specific tournament, such as the Premier League, Serie A, or La Liga, and automatically scrape the latest standings data for the selected tournament.

 ### 🎯Project Goals
 The main goal of this project is to create a reliable and efficient tool that allows users to:

-- Automatically access and scrape soccer tournament standings from diretta.it;
+- Automatically access and scrape soccer tournament standings from LiveScore;
 - View the scraped data in a neatly formatted table within the application;
 - Export the data for further analysis, reporting, or integration into other projects.